B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

 Hotel Accommodation: Hotel Rio Othon Palace or Similar

 Today, we will explore Rio.
 We will make our way through the Cobblestone Streets of Paineiras to the city of Corcovado and The Statue of Christ the Redeemer, the largest Art Deco statue in the world and the 5th largest statue of Jesus in the world.
+From here, we will have a best view of the edge of Rodrigo de Freitas Lagoon, which meets the laidback atmosphere of the Copacabana Beach.
 Today’s lunch features Traditional Brazil BBQ.
-We will have a photo stop at Maracana Soccer Stadium, which is currently the largest in the world.
-After lunch, a two-stage Cable Car will take us to the summit of Sugarloaf Mountain to have a best view of the Municipal Theatre, the neoclassic cathedral Candelaria Church, and Sao Benito Monastery.
-Then continue to the edge of Rodrigo de Freitas Lagoon, which meets the laidback atmosphere of the Copacabana Beach.
+After lunch, a two-stage Cable Car will take us to the summit of Sugarloaf Mountain to have a best view of the city.
+After that, we will see the outside of Maracana Soccer Stadium, which is currently the largest in the world.
+Then, we will visit Sao Benito Monastery.

 Fly to Iguassu Falls in the morning, one of the greatest natural wonders of the world.
 Iguassu Falls are waterfalls of the Iguassu River on the border of the Argentine province of Misiones and the Brazilian state of Paraná.
 They are the largest waterfalls system in the world.
 Upon arrival, we will also visit Itaipu Dam, the biggest hydroelectric power station.
 Enjoy the Rafain Show with dinner in the evening.
 Stay overnight at Iguassu Falls.

 Hotel Accommodation: Recanto Cataratas Thermas Resort & Convention or Similar

 Day 5** Iguassu Falls | (B, L, D)